Red-Bowler/Bounty-Hunter-License/README.md

 # README

-The Bonty Hunter License tries to address the followng issues:
+The Bounty Hunter License tries to address the followng issues:

 - Boring to read licenses.
 - Costly trials.